rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 <a href="https://opengameart.org/content/dungeon-crawl-32x32-tiles" target="_blank"><img src="example-atlas.png" alt="example atlas" style="max-width: 40%" class="inline-img" /></a>
 You have most certainly seen texture atlases before when using asset kits like the one on the right (taken from [opengameart.org](https://opengameart.org/content/dungeon-crawl-32x32-tiles)):

-They come in a lot of different formats, arrangements and sizes, some or square, some are not, often everything is arranged in a regular grid but it could also appear as if it is a tightly packed chaos where sometimes items are even rotated to pack as closely as possible.
+They come in many different formats, arrangements, and sizes.
+Some are square, some are not.
+Often, everything is arranged in a regular grid, but it could also appear as if it is a tightly packed chaos, where sometimes items are even rotated to pack as closely as possible.

 Let's start with *why* we use them.